 With Pairaphrase, companies can translate anything from scanned PDFs to emails.
 Once they’ve done one translation, the platform retains that information and uses machine learning to improve its quality over time.

 Pairaphrase also offers a data security component — an important distinction in a time when generative AI and other artificial intelligence models are posing new kinds of data privacy risks.
-The platform allows companies to keep all the proprietary documents, translations, glossaries and so on completely confidential and secure, and never publicly shares it or indexes it in search engines.
+The platform allows companies to keep all proprietary documents, translations, glossaries and so on completely confidential and secure, and never publicly shares them or indexes them in search engines.

 Translate can be integrated into a company’s other channels, and can process content in various formats.
-Its customization and scalability makes it easy to use for all kinds of projects, from translating user generated content to adding real-time translation within chat, email, help desk and ticketing applications.
+Its customization and scalability make it easy to use for all kinds of projects, from translating user-generated content to adding real-time translation within chat, email, help desk and ticketing applications.

 Smartling’s machine translation tool is used by hundreds of companies, including Lyft, Shopify and Peloton to automate and create multilingual websites, marketing campaigns, web and mobile products and customer experiences.